Luucko/ErasmusGo/doc/Plan.md

 - A functional ErasmusGo prototype with key features (authentication, calendar, map, events).
 - Comprehensive project documentation with diagrams, mockups, and explanations.
 - A polished presentation showcasing the app and project details.

----

-Let me know if additional adjustments are needed!